About Ria, N2RJ

 - Activator for the 13 colonies special event - K2I New Jersey.
 True to the Amateur's code, the radio amateur is PATRIOTIC.
 As an American, I am proud to celebrate our country.

-- Speaker at several clubs and Dayton Hamvention.
+- Speaker and mentor.
 I primarily present technical topics such as remote operation, software defined radio and digital modes.
-I enjoy giving engaging talks and answering your questions.
 I try to make even the most complex topics easy to understand.
-My last talk was with Ham Radio 2.0 and the YASME foundation.
-I am very proud of their work and honored to have worked on this project with them.

 - Advocate for youth in STEM and overall growth of the hobby.